 - Saltgrass Steak House

 A separate, smaller list of restaurants offers discounts for AMAC members.
 These are less upscale and more budget-friendly than most of the eateries on AARP’s list.
 Members can get 25% off regular-price menu orders at Papa John’s, 10% to 20% at Long John Silver’s (depending on the location), and a variety of discounts with printable coupons at Friendly’s.
-They can also buy $25 restaurant gift certificates from Restaurant.com for just $6.
-And members age 62 and up can join Fazoli’s Club 62, which offers $4 Senior Meals every Wednesday and a $1 small drink every day.

 - El Pollo Loco.
-Guests age 60 and up can get a 10% discount at El Pollo Loco, but it’s capped at $1 off.
+Guests ages 60 and up can get a 10% discount at El Pollo Loco, but it’s capped at $1 off.
 To get the discount, ask the cashier before you pay.

-Movie & Event Tickets
+Movie and Event Tickets

-Seniors can also save on movie tickets and a variety of other entertainment options.
+You can also save on movie tickets and a variety of other entertainment options.
 Places to find deals include:

 - Audiobooks.
 AARP members can get $2 off a monthly subscription to Audible, the leading provider of audiobooks.
 Selections cover a wide range of genres and are always ad-free.